vdaas/vald/docs/user-guides/deployment.md

 ## Before Deployment

-Both ways need the configuration file when you need to overwrite the default configurations.
+Both ways need the configuration file when you need to overwrite the default configurations before the deployment.

 Please refer to [the basic configuration document](../user-guides/configuration.md).